Home Health Frequently Asked Question

 Does Home Health provide transportation?

 Premier Home Care staff cannot provide transportation for our clients due to liability issues.
-However, there is a local company, Chaffee Shuttle, that can assist you with your transportation needs.
+However, there is a local company, The Chaffee Shuttle, that can assist you with your transportation needs.